briefercloud/layerform/README.md

 You can find Layerform's users and maintainers in [GitHub Discussions](https://github.com/ergomake/layerform/discussions).
 There you can ask how to set up Layerform, ask us about the roadmap, and discuss any other related topics.

-You can also reach us directly (and more quickly) in our [Discord server](https://discord.gg/daGzchUGDt).
+You can also reach us directly (and more quickly) on our [Discord server](https://discord.gg/daGzchUGDt).

 ## Other channels